apakou/erc20/global_rules.md

 });
 ```

-This example retrieves the historical event logs for the `GreetingChanged` event of the `YourContract` smart contract, starting from block number 31231 and filtering events where the `greeting_setter` parameter is `0x9eB2C4866aAe575bC88d00DE5061d5063a1bb3aF`.
+This example retrieves the historical event logs for the `GreetingChanged` event of the `CustmERC20Contract` smart contract, starting from block number 31231 and filtering events where the `greeting_setter` parameter is `0x9eB2C4866aAe575bC88d00DE5061d5063a1bb3aF`.

 #### Configuration